Javen17/Javen17/README.md

 I have been coding since I'm 16 and professionally since 2019.
 From newspapers to casinos I love converting problems into solutions.

 🔭 I’m currently working for FoxHorn Solutions <br/>
-🌱 I’m currently learning C# and architecture patterns for enterprise solutions <br/>
+🌱 I’m currently learning C# and architecture patterns<br/>
 👯 I’m looking to collaborate on anything cool <br/>
 💬 Ask me about life <br/>